Concurrent unit studies

 - You must be enrolled at Macquarie in the year in which you take concurrent studies.

-- Credit will mainly be granted at 100- or 200-level.
-Credit Transfer for units at 300-level or above will only be permitted up to a maximum of 6 credit points, except for Law units.
+- Credit will mainly be granted at 1000- or 2000-level.
+Credit Transfer for units at 3000-level or above will only be permitted up to a maximum of 6 credit points.

 - Units taken at another university do not count towards a full-time status and they do not contribute towards a grade point average at Macquarie.